-Clients must not have any other source of medication coverage.
-These include governmental institutions, national programs, social security, private funds or foundations, private insurance or coverage from any other source and the lack of economic means to purchase the medication.
+Applicants must not have any other source of medication coverage.
+This includes: governmental institutions, national programs, social security, private funds or foundations, private insurance or coverage from any other source.
+Applicants must lack of economic means to purchase the medication.

-Approval of Requested Therapy
+Approval of Requested Therapy:

 Every requested therapy will be subject to an evaluation by our medical team.
-If we disagree with the requested treatment due to medical reasons, the case will be further discussed with their treating physician until we reach an agreement and a plan that will be the most beneficial to the patient.
+If we disagree with the requested treatment due to medical reasons, the case will be further discussed with their treating physician until we reach an agreement and a plan that will be the most beneficial to the applicant.

-Continuation of your Coverage
+Continuation of your Coverage:

-Shipping of the Meds
+Shipping of the Meds:

 Applicants are responsible for the shipping cost of their medications.